List of United States Navy aircraft squadrons: Aircraft Squadron designations

 Navy and Marine Corps squadrons are designated using a series of letters followed by a hyphen and a series of numbers.
 In 1920 with issuance of General Order 541, two overall types of aircraft were identified and assigned permanent letters; lighter than air types were identified by the letter Z and heavier than air types by the letter V. The use of letter abbreviations for squadrons was promulgated in the "Naval Aeronautic Organization for Fiscal Year 1923" which is the first known record associating the abbreviated Aircraft Class Designations with abbreviated squadron designations.
-Squadrons which flew heavier than air aircraft were designated with the first letter V and squadrons which flew lighter than air aircraft (blimps) were designated with the fist letter Z. A second letter followed indicating the purpose of the squadron (ex: P for Patrol, F for fighter).
+Squadrons which flew heavier than air aircraft were designated with the first letter V and squadrons which flew lighter than air aircraft (blimps) were designated with the first letter Z. A second letter followed indicating the purpose of the squadron (ex: P for Patrol, F for fighter).
 (Note: After 1 July 1941 USMC squadrons were identified by the letter "M" in the second position with the purpose letter in a third position (ex: VMF-214 "Marine Fighter Squadron 214").
 Prior to 1 July 1941 USMC squadrons had been identified by the letter "M" appended to the end of the designation (ex: VF-1M)) A VP squadron was a patrol squadron which flew patrol airplanes and a ZP squadron was a patrol squadron which flew patrol blimps.
 Squadrons were numbered either serially within each type (VP-1, VP-2 etc...) or they were numbered to conform with a higher level organization (VF-8 belonging to Carrier Air Group eight during WWII for example) depending on the designation scheme in use at that specific time in history.
 Squadron numbers today are a result of this mixed history resulting in seemingly non-sensical numbering.

 In 1948 the Navy established its first two operational helicopter squadrons designating them Helicopter Utility Squadrons.
 Even though helicopters are heavier than air aircraft it did not use the letter "V" in the squadron designation but instead designated them "HU" ('Helicopter, Utility').
 From that point on squadrons which flew rotary wing aircraft were designated with the first letter "H" leaving "V" to only fixed wing heavier than air squadrons.
-In 1961 the Navy retired its last lighter than air aircraft and the letter "Z" was no longer used in the designation system leaving "V" to denote fixed wing and "H" to denote rotary wing.
+In 1961 the Navy retired its last lighter than air aircraft and the letter "Z" was no longer used in the designation system leaving "V" to denote fixed wing squadrons and "H" to denote rotary wing squadrons.
 In rare cases of squadrons which have been made up of both fixed and rotary wing aircraft the letter "V" has been used to designate the squadron.